BigDataBiology/GMSC-mapper/README.md

   A file listing all the query hits of GMSC, from Diamond or MMseqs2.

-  The default format is followed by a space-separated list of these keywords:
+  The file format is followed by a space-separated list of these keywords:

   `qseqid`: Query seq id